PowerDNS/pdns/CODING_GUIDELINES.md

 ### Catching Exceptions

-Catching exceptions should always be done by const reference:
+Catching exceptions should always be done by `const`-reference:

 ```c+++
 try {